luckyduckys/multitude/README.md

 # Multitude
 This project is a work in progress and will be updated accordingly.
-Essentially what this will be is a way to centrally control all nessus scanners you may have deployed in an environment.
+What this will be is a way to centrally control all nessus scanners you may have deployed in an environment.